woywoy123/AnalysisG/docs/source/quick-start/particles.rst

         - quarks: 1 : d, 2 : u, 3 : s, 4 : c, 5 : b, 6 : b
         - leptons: 11 : e, 12 : nu_e, 13 : mu, 14 : nu_mu, 15 : tau, 16 : nu_tau

-    .. py:attribute:: Type -> str
+    :ivar str Type:

         A setter and getter function which expects a string and returns a string of the particle Type specified.
         This parameter is optional but can be useful when wanting to create a generic particle object.
         This will be shown in a later example.

-    .. py:attribute:: lepdef -> list[int]

-        A setter and getter function which expects a list of integers representing the **pdgid** considered leptons, by default this list is [11, 13, 15].
+    :ivar list[int] lepdef: A setter and getter function which expects a list of integers representing the **pdgid** considered leptons, by default this list is [11, 13, 15].
-    .. py:attribute:: nudef -> list[int]

-        A setter and getter function which expects a list of integers representing the **pdgid** considered neutrinos, by default this list is [12, 14, 16].
+    :ivar list[int] nudef: A setter and getter function which expects a list of integers representing the **pdgid** considered neutrinos, by default this list is [12, 14, 16].
-    .. py:attribute:: is_lep -> bool

-        Returns a boolean whether the given particle has a **pdgid** considered to be leptonic.
+    :ivar bool is_lep: Returns a boolean whether the given particle has a **pdgid** considered to be leptonic.

-    .. py:attribute:: is_nu -> bool

-        Returns a boolean whether the given particle has a **pdgid** considered to be a neutrino.
+    :ivar bool is_nu: Returns a boolean whether the given particle has a **pdgid** considered to be a neutrino.

-    .. py:attribute:: is_b -> bool

-        Returns a boolean whether the given particle has a **pdgid** is a b-quark.
+    :ivar bool is_b: Returns a boolean whether the given particle has a **pdgid** is a b-quark.

-    .. py:attribute:: is_add -> bool

-        Returns a boolean whether the given particle has a **pdgid** anything other than being a b-quark or leptonic.
+    :ivar bool is_add: Returns a boolean whether the given particle has a **pdgid** anything other than being a b-quark or leptonic.

-    .. py:attribute:: LeptonicDecay -> bool

-        Returns a boolean whether the given particle has children which have a leptonic **pdgid**.
+    :ivar bool LeptonicDecay: Returns a boolean whether the given particle has children which have a leptonic **pdgid**.

-    .. py:attribute:: index -> int
+    :ivar int index:

         A setter and getter function which expects a string, float, or integer.
         If a string is assigned to the particle, then during compilation time, the associated ROOT leaf string will be used to assign the respective index.
         If a float/integer is provided, then default internal integer (``-1``) is overwritten with the assigned value.
         If the parameter is not assigned at all, then the index will be assigned based on generation index.

-    .. py:attribute:: Parent -> list

-        A list used to manually add a parent particle to this particle.
+    :ivar list[ParticleTemplate] Parent: A list used to manually add a parent particle to this particle.
 Returns an empty list by default.

-    .. py:attribute:: Children -> list

-        A list used to manually add a children particles to this particle (decay products).
+    :ivar list[ParticleTemplate] Children: A list used to manually add a children particles to this particle (decay products).
 Returns an empty list by default.

 Magic Functions